sreetamdas/karma/README.md

 The font used in all screenshots is [Iosevka](https://typeof.net/Iosevka/).
 If you're interested in knowing more about my setup/what I use, head on over to [sreetamdas.com/uses](https://sreetamdas.com/uses)!

-If you like Karma, thanks a lot!
+If you like _Karma_, thanks a lot!
 It truly means a lot to me.
 A 🌟star on the repository would be super cool! :)